Plumsail/forms-docs/Public/embed/wix.rst

 Embed Plumsail web form on a Wix site
 ==========================================================

+.. note:: If you're using Editor X, newer platform from Wix.com, we have :doc:`an instruction for Editor X <./editor-x>` as well

 You can add a custom Plumsail web form to a Wix site in just a couple of easy steps with the help of our Widget:

 #. | Login to |Wix| account